azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 1. Convert speech into written text (German or English)

 You can use can use this file: [`data/test.wav`](data/test.wav) (English).

-:question: **Questions:**

-1. What happens if you transcribe a long audio file with the speech-to-text API (>15s)?
-1. What happens if you select the wrong language in the text-to-speech API?
-How could you solve this problem?

 Now that we have converted a user's speech input into text, we'll try to determine the intent of that text in the next challenge.